yihui/yihui.org/content/en/2017-08-22-jump-start-a-pull-request.md

 ---
-title: Jump-start A Pull Request
+title: Jump-start a Pull Request
 date: '2017-08-22'
 slug: jump-start-a-pull-request
 ---

-Pull requests (PRs) is my favorite thing about Github.^[Well, I really do not appreciate the name "pull request".
-It is highly confusing from the perspective of contributors.
-GitLab has done it correctly: [**merge** request](https://docs.gitlab.com/ee/user/project/merge_requests/)!]
-I have created and merged numerous PRs over the years.
+Pull requests (PRs) is my favorite thing about Github.[^1] I have created and merged numerous PRs over the years.
 If you are new to PRs and contributing to other people's packages, I strongly recommend you to read the following materials:

 - The presentation "[Collaborative Coding](http://cwick.co.nz/talks/collab-code-user17/)" by Charlotte Wickham
 - The blog post "[Contributing Code to the Tidyverse](http://www.jimhester.com/2017/08/08/contributing/)" by Jim Hester